Prasannaniroula/Cloning-of-Cashapp/README.md

 # Cloning-of-Cashapp
-This is only for education purposes
+This is only for education purposes.